Note: see session law sections for effective dates.

 (d) This subdivision expires June 30, 2021.

-(a) To meet the requirements of subdivision 1, hospitals and health care providers must meet the following criteria when implementing an interoperable electronic health records system within their hospital system or clinical practice setting.
+(a) Hospitals and health care providers must meet the following criteria when implementing an interoperable electronic health records system within their hospital system or clinical practice setting.

 (b) The electronic health record must be a qualified electronic health record.